marmelroy/Localize-Swift/README.md

 - Keep the Localizable.strings file your app already uses.
 - Allow your users to change the app's language without changing their device language.
-- Use .Localized() instead of NSLocalizedString(key,comment) - a more Swifty syntax.
+- Use .localized() instead of NSLocalizedString(key,comment) - a more Swifty syntax.
-- Generate your strings with a new genstrings python script that recognises .Localized().
+- Generate your strings with a new genstrings python script that recognises .localized().

 ## Usage